 B.S. in Geographic Information Science, 2019

-Yu Wei is a Ph.D. student in the Department of Ecosystem Science and Management.
-She is interested in understanding forest biodiversity using combined LiDAR and hyperspectral remote sensing.
-Her research projects focus on applying deep learning and other advanced computing models to understand how climate and habitat change influence forest ecosystem functions.
+Yu Wei is an Environment Ph.D. student in the Nicholas School of the Environment at Duke university.
+Prior to joining Duke, she was a Ph.D. student in the Department of Ecosystem Science and Management at Penn State.
+She studies structural and spectral diversity in the terrestrial ecosystems using combined LiDAR and hyperspectral remote sensing across different scales.
+She is also interested in applying deep learning and other advanced computing models to understand species composition under global change.
 She has a very strong background in remote sensing and worked with Dr. Mi Wang at the State Key Laboratory of Information Engineering in Surveying Mapping and Remote Sensing (LIESMARS) at Wuhan University.

 Wuhan University